openwall/john-packages/.github/pull_request_template.md

 - [ ] If it is a core feature, I have added comprehensive tests.
 - [ ] If the issue this PR refers to is a bug report, add the following text to each of the commits that make it up:
-  - Fix #VALUE.
+  - Fix: #VALUE.
 - [ ] If the issue this PR refers to is a feature request, add the following text to each of the commits that make it up:
-  - Close #VALUE.
+  - Close: #VALUE.
 - [ ] Commits may not be exactly a fix or implementation of a feature, but they can be related to any issue, in this case, add the following text to each of the commits that make it up:
-  - See #VALUE.
+  - See: #VALUE.